tsackton/taelgarverse/docs/people/skaer/tulvak.md

 ![Tulvak](../../assets/tulvak.png){align="right"; width="400"}Tulvak is a skilled sailor hailing from the island of [Pyhlla](<../../gazetteer/western-green-sea/skaerhem/pyhlla.md>) in [Skaerhem](<../../gazetteer/western-green-sea/skaerhem/skaerhem.md>), in the Western [Green Sea](<../../gazetteer/green-sea.md>).
 He has for many years served as the ferry captain guiding pilgrims to [Vetta](<../../gazetteer/western-green-sea/skaerhem/vetta.md>), and knows the coast of [Vetta](<../../gazetteer/western-green-sea/skaerhem/vetta.md>) like the back of his hand.

-Tulvak was on [Vetta](<../../gazetteer/western-green-sea/skaerhem/vetta.md>) when [Urgall the Black](<./urgall-the-black.md>) attacked in DR 1748.
-He was the only survivor of that assault, and still questions whether it was fate, or luck, that he was outside pissing when the fireballs began to fly.
-He fled watching the longhouse burn with all the pilgrims inside, and still carries the trauma of that night.